T-Troll/alienfx-tools/README.md

 ## Requirements
 - Alienware light device present into the system and have USB HID driver active (`alienfx-cli` can work even if device not found, but Dell LightFX present into system).
-- Windows 10 v1706 or later (binary files for 64-bit only, but you can compile project for 32-bit as well).
-Windows 7 NOT supported, 8 and 8.1 will lost some functionality.
+- Windows 10 v1803 or later (binary files for 64-bit only, but you can compile project for 32-bit as well).
-- `alienfan-gui` and `alienfan-cli` always require Administrator rights to work (kernel driver needs to be installed to communicate with hardware).
+- `alienfan-gui` and `alienfan-cli` always require Administrator rights to work (for communication with hardware).
 - Other apps does not require Administrator rights, except `alienfx-gui` in some cases:
   - "Disable AWCC" selected in Settings (stopping AWCC service require Administrator privilegy)
   - "Esif temperature" selected (access to ESIF values blocked from user account)